Fire and rescue

 More information:

-Armenia's land borders with Azerbaijan and Turkey are closed.
-Travel in the region can be difficult.
+Armenia's land borders with Azerbaijan and Türkiye are closed.
+Don't attempt to cross the border with Azerbaijan.
+Travelling in the region can be difficult.
 You'll need to plan ahead.

 Get your IDP before you leave Australia.